 The horse’s skin provides a home for many foreign bodies such as bacterial organisms, fungi and other parasites.
 When the skin is healthy, they don't cause a problem.
 However if the skin is compromised, the organism is able to enter the horse’s body through the compromised skin.
 Once inside, the infectious agent known as ‘Dermatophilus Congolensis’, then multiplies in the damp, warm epidermal layers.
 Its threadlike tentacles spread in all directions from the original entry point.
 The result is an acute inflammatory reaction.

 Under normal circumstances, it lives in soil as “spores” which can actually survive from year to year.
 However, these spores are activated by wet weather and this is why it’s more common when the ground is wet.

-There’s not just one single cause of Mud Fever.
+There’s not just one single cause of mud fever.
 Admittedly it seems to be more common in warm, wet weather but it’s certainly not limited to horses that paddle knee deep in mud!
-Constant or high moisture content weaken the skin's normal defence to infection and it is this that enables Mud Fever or, Dermatophilus congolensis, as it is known to penetrate and establish infection.
+Constant or high moisture content weakens the skin's normal defence to infection and it is this that enables mud fever to penetrate and establish infection.

-Anything which breaks the skin such as a small cut or wound too can allow mud fever to invade.
+Anything which breaks the skin, such as a small cut or wound, can also allow mud fever to invade.

 And it is for some of the causes outlined above, that wet and muddy conditions are not always necessary for mud fever to occur.